Spl0itable/nosflare/README.md

 2. Go to the Workers section and create a new worker.
 You can call it whatever you'd like.
 3. Copy the contents of `dist/worker.js` and paste into the online editor.
 See the `example.js` file in this repo for what a successfully bundled file should look like.
 4. Save and deploy the worker.
-5. Add a custom domain or route (this will be the desired relay URL).
+5. Add a custom domain (this will be the desired relay URL).
 6. Create a KV namespace to store events.
 You can call it whatever you want.
 7. Bind the `relayDb` variable to the KV namespace for the Worker in the Settings > Variables tab under the "KV Namespace Bindings" section.